 …As followers of Jesus, the Jewish prophet for justice whose life reminds us to, “Love your neighbor as yourself” (Mark 12:31) we hear the cries of women and men speaking out about sexual abuse at the hands of leaders in power and we are outraged.

 Since last spring, Seekers have been witnessing weekly for Black Lives Matter in front of Seekers Church, accompanied by a musical background of stirring peace and justice songs.
 It is a wonderful opportunity to show up for racial justice and experience unity as passing drivers and pedestrians of all races and ethnicities wave and raise fists.
 Cars honk, bicyclists ring their little bike bells, pedestrians thank us, and sometimes passers-by ask for a sign and join in.
-During this dark time of year, you’ll see us standing there from 12:30 to 1:30 pm on Sundays.
+During the summer you’ll see us standing there from 5:00 to 6:00 pm on Fridays.
 Feel free to join us—we have signs for anyone who needs one.…

 |While Vita Poetica is not a project of Seekers Church, our own Julie Wan is one of the founders and many Seekers participate in Vita Poetica’s Virtual Open Mic.|